BradleyJrichardson/mern-mushrooms/notes.md

 - allow user to comment on each mushrooms and to upload their own picutres.

 # design flow

 look at some examples of user flow of the login, signup and initial landing pages

+# just start again

+keep it simple stupid

+have dropdowns that setstate and then use that state to filter through the mushrooms then pass the filtered mushrooms to a results component as props and then render that conditionally when the form is submited and the filtering function is compplted

+so onsubmit of form we will determine which mushrooms

+just simplicitiy sack we will just contionally render each of the full page component by incrementing a counter that will be done each time we set the select to a state property. we could use the property name and a different lifecycle method but eh

+doing this ill be able to actually acheive an mvp that i may be able to use before mushrooms season is over